JCSS-PMC/PMC/part-02/wave-loads.md

 For the JONSWAP and Pierson-Moskowitz spectrum the sampling variability coefficient of variation of the significant wave height and zero-crossing wave period are approximately $4-6 \%$ and $1.5-2.5 \%$ respectively.

 An unbiased noise in the measurement system will increase the measured $H_{S}$.
 This sampling variability leads to extrapolations of extreme wave heights and periods that are biased.
-A review of data from 17 storms at Forties carried out by Earle and Baer (1982) indicates that the storm-peak significant wave heights determined from a single 17 -minute record every three hours are biased by about $6 \%$, relative to threehour-average values.
+A review of data from 17 storms at Forties carried out by {cite}`Earle1982` indicates that the storm-peak significant wave heights determined from a single 17 -minute record every three hours are biased by about $6 \%$, relative to threehour-average values.

 **Long-term Description**

 The following epistemic uncertainties are related to the long-term description: data uncertainty (instrumental/hindcast/forecast errors, sampling variability due to limited registration time of sea states), statistical uncertainty (due to limited long-term sample, fitting technique applied) and modelling uncertainty (due to choice of the statistical model, the effects of clustering, climatic uncertainty, fitting technique).
 Experience shows that the long-term wave description is sensitive to almost all types of uncertainties, even though their relative contribution to the response/structure reliability analysis may be different for various applications and various response calculation procedures.

 While both data uncertainty and statistical uncertainty is possible to quantify, and in some cases to eliminate, specification of model uncertainty is still difficult, especially as a theoretical basis for the probabilistic/deterministic models involved in the longterm description is most probably out of reach.
 However, it is possible to identify differences between predictions of different models, which can be used to give an idea of the model uncertainties involved.
-Lacking information, it is advisable to use information from various models in order to minimise the risk of wrong predictions, as suggested in Guedes Soares (1989).
+Lacking information, it is advisable to use information from various models in order to minimise the risk of wrong predictions, as suggested in {cite}`GuedesSoares1989`.

 The global approach utilising all data from long series of regular observations introduces correlation among observations (e.g. clustering), and may obscure critical tail behaviour.
 However, the method is less sensitive to uncertainties in the few largest data points.
 In the alternative Peak Over Threshold method extreme observations may be nearly independent, but their scarceness increases the statistical uncertainty relative to the global approach.
 The method is also more sensitive to errors in the few highest data points.
 There is no general agreement on whether the global approach or the event method should be used.
 A choice between the methods should depend on the data set at hand as well as the application considered.
 However, for fatigue calculations for steel or steel welds all data should generally be preferred.
 Further, for extreme value analysis there are reasons for favouring event models (Winterstein et al., 2001).

-Sampling variability of measured wave data (due to registration time = 1024s and 3- hour spacing interval) will lead to a positive bias in long-term period extreme wave heights estimated either directly from measurements or from hindcast data calibrated with measurements, see Heidemann et al. (1994).
-Further, as shown by Heidemann et al. (1995) the $H_{s}$ distribution function is clearly negatively biased for storms with shorter duration and greater intervals between samples, and positively biased for storms with greater duration and more frequent samples.
+Sampling variability of measured wave data (due to registration time = 1024s and 3- hour spacing interval) will lead to a positive bias in long-term period extreme wave heights estimated either directly from measurements or from hindcast data calibrated with measurements, see {cite}`Heideman1994`.
+Further, as shown by {cite}`Heideman1995` the $H_{s}$ distribution function is clearly negatively biased for storms with shorter duration and greater intervals between samples, and positively biased for storms with greater duration and more frequent samples.
 The bias in 100 -year Hs for 1-hour spacing and 3-hour spacing is not negligible.
-Furthermore, as demonstrated by Heidemann et al. (1995), uncertainty in design criteria increases rapidly as the data record length decreases below that which is required to achieve an acceptable COV of, say, 0.1 .
+Furthermore, as demonstrated by {cite}`Heideman1995`, uncertainty in design criteria increases rapidly as the data record length decreases below that which is required to achieve an acceptable COV of, say, 0.1 .
 Too short record has to be compensated by adopting more expensive safety margins by a designer.
 Thus it may be more desirable to have record with some uncertainty in the accuracy of the data than to have a very short data record of perfect accuracy.

 Climatic uncertainty appears when the observed data are obtained from a time interval that is not fully representative for the long-term variations of the environmental conditions.
 This may result in overestimation or underestimation of the design/operational wave.
 The database needs to cover at least 20 years of preferably 30 years or more in order to account for climatic variability.
-In regions where the predominating storm type is a hurricane, and the frequency of occurrence of extreme hurricanes at a site is low (such as in the Gulf of Mexico), the uncertainty in the 100year wave height might not reach a "comfortable" level until the data base coverage actually approaches 100 years, see Heidemann et al. (1994).
+In regions where the predominating storm type is a hurricane, and the frequency of occurrence of extreme hurricanes at a site is low (such as in the Gulf of Mexico), the uncertainty in the 100year wave height might not reach a "comfortable" level until the data base coverage actually approaches 100 years, see {cite}`Heideman1994`.

-In establishing very large data bases of wave data, there is the danger of joining in a sample data from different populations.
-Guedes Soares and Nolasco (1992) examined the case of single peaked sea states being pooled with combined ones, while Guedes Soares and Henriques (1996) looked at the seasonal variability of the data and Guedes Soares and Ferreira (1995) studied the yearly variability of the data.
+In establishing very large data bases of wave data, there is the danger of joining in a sample data from different populations. {cite}`GuedesSoaresNolasco1992` examined the case of single peaked sea states being pooled with combined ones, while {cite}`GuedesSoaresHenriques1996` looked at the seasonal variability of the data and {cite}`GuedesSoaresFerreira1995` studied the yearly variability of the data.
 The latter showed that the application of strict statistical criteria defining samples and population would not support pooling together data from different years.
 In fact, an explanation model was developed based on the concept of sampling from random populations.

 There is no industry consensus on how to apply directional criteria in design.
 Usually the length of the data record is too short to provide a proper directional description of waves.
 Therefore directional criteria exist only for a few discrete, large directional sectors and they use to be biased.
-As recommended by Forristal and Shaw (1995), directional effects need to be included in the reliability analysis with some care.
-A recent directional model is published by Sterndorff and Sørensen (2000)..
+As recommended by {cite}`Forristal1995`, directional effects need to be included in the reliability analysis with some care.
+A recent directional model is published by {cite}`SterndorffSorensen2001`.

 Further studies quantifying relative importance of different types of uncertainties for short-term and long-term wave prediction are also called for.